pruthviraj-chavan/swiggy-data-pipeline/README.md

 🤔 How to run copy command to load CSV files into tables?
 🤔 How to design different layers & fact/dimension tables?
 🤔 How to see the KPI and data insight using Streamlit?

+stage to tables
+tables to streams
+stage layer to clean layer , clean to consumption layer .